Loading

 You get the idea.

 The processes that travel 'over the wall' to another department are some of the most important processes in the organization.
 Ever hear of organizations that are full of silos?
 Ever deal with one?
-You might think you are dealing with brilliance until you need something just outside thier purview.
+You might think you are dealing with brilliance until you need something just outside their purview.
 One can't even talk directly to the appropriate person because he's not part of your team.

 So, how do you work?